applitools/eyes-storybook/README.md

 There are two ways to provide configuration for a specific story, or a group of stories.

-1. **As an argument to the story** - It's possible to pass a third argument to storybook's `.add` function, to customize each story.
+1. **As an argument to the story** - It's possible to pass a third argument to storybook's `.add` function to customize each story.
 An `eyes` property on the parameters object can be specified with configuration properties.

 2. **In the global configuration file, `applitools.config.js`** - If a function is specified for one of the properties below, it will be called for each story, and will be passed the story's metadata, of the structure `{name, kind, parameters}`, where `name` is the name of the component, `kind` is the string built by storybook for the category, e.g. `Forms|Input/Text`, and `parameters` are the third argument to storybook's `.add` function.
 The function should return the configuration value for the specific property+story.

-Specifying a value locally in the story takes precedence over the global config value.
+* Specifying a value locally in the story takes precedence over the global config value.

 For example, for the config property `include` (described below), here's how to specify the value for a group of stories in the `applitools.config.js` file: